Economy of Timor-Leste: Macroeconomic statistics

-Industries
+Sectors

 In the Doing Business 2013 report by the World Bank, Timor-Leste was ranked 169th overall and last in the East Asia and Pacific region.
 The country fared particularly poorly in the "registering property", "enforcing contracts", and "resolving insolvency" categories, ranking last worldwide in all three.
 In 2020 it ranked 181st.
 There are no patent laws in Timor-Leste.

 Regarding telecommunications infrastructure, Timor-Leste is the second to last ranked Asian country in the World Economic Forum's Network Readiness Index (NRI), with only Myanmar falling behind it in Southeast Asia.
 In the 2014 NRI ranking, Timor-Leste ranked number 141 overall, down from 134 in 2013.

 Timor-Leste is part of the Timor-Leste–Indonesia–Australia Growth Triangle (TIA-GT).

 Agriculture

 The agriculture sector employs 80% of Timor-Leste's active population.
 In 2009, about 67,000 households grew coffee in Timor-Leste, with a large proportion of those households being poor.
 Currently, the gross margins are about $120 per hectare, with returns per labour-day of about $3.70.
 There were 11,000 households growing mung beans as of 2009, most of them by subsistence farming.
 94% of domestic fish catch comes from the ocean, especially coastal fisheries.
 66% of families are in part supported by these subsistence activities, however the country as a whole does not produce enough food to be self-sustaining, and thus relies on imports.
 Coffee, rice, maize, coconuts, cassava, soybeans, bananas, mango, and sweet potatoes are cultivated here.
 With 5,014 Metric Tons in 2019, the country was ranked number 42 among other countries in Avocados Production.

 After petroleum, the second largest export is coffee, which generates about $10 million a year.
 9,000 tonnes of coffee, 108 tonnes of cinnamon, and 161 tonnes of cocoa were harvested in 2012 making the country the 40th ranked producer of coffee, the 6th ranked producer of cinnamon and the 50th ranked producer of cocoa worldwide.
 In 2019, 186 Metric Tons of cocoa beans were produced and the country was number 48.